prasannavl/NetCoreEx/README.md

 ### Goals

-Abstraction operations like:

-- Common IntPtr operations (Example: Break IntPtr into low, and high, convert to int safely on both 32-bit and 64-bit safely, and so on)
-- Common binary manipulations of int, long, etc (Example: get or set low and high value of int)
-- Common geometric patterns like Rect, Point, Size, RectF, RectS and so on
+- Abstract as much framework-like structs, and classes that aren't a part of the BCL.
+- Provide helpers, and extensions that are commonly re-implemented redundantly by several libraries, and frameworks.

 ### Packages

 - **`NetCoreEx.Source`** - A fully inclusive source-only package.
 - **`NetCoreEx.Geometry`** - Contains common core geometries like Point, PointS, Rectangle, Size, RectangleF, SizeF and so on.
 - **`NetCoreEx.BinaryExtensions`** - Pointers and numeric binary helpers.

+### Current Features

+- Common IntPtr operations (Example: Break IntPtr into low, and high, convert to int safely on both 32-bit and 64-bit safely, and so on)
+- Common binary manipulations of int, long, etc (Example: get or set low and high value of int)
+- Common geometric patterns like Rect, Point, Size, RectF, RectS and so on